Fredensborg Houses: Subsequent influence

 Utzon's additive architecture approach to modern housing exerted a considerable influence on subsequent developments.
 In the Copenhagen area alone, his influence can be seen in Carl R. Frederiksen's Ved Stampedammen in Usserød, Bertel Udsen's Rækkehusbebyggelse in Øverød, and Henrik Iversen's Carlsmindeparken in Søllerød.
 More recently, Utzon's L-shape floor plan in combination with a small courtyard has been an inspiration for Bjarke Ingels Group's Mountain Dwellings in Ørestad, Copenhagen.

-Fredensborg Houses today

-As intended, the houses are occupied by Danes returning after a long career abroad, many having worked in the diplomatic corps.
-Although Fredensborg is just a small town, they seem to enjoy living in the area.
-They are able to get to Hillerød or Helsingør in less than 20 minutes and Copenhagen is only about 40 minutes away by car.
-They are also able to enjoy the facilities of the central building which houses a library and a restaurant which offers good meals at reasonable prices.
-The walls are decorated with souvenirs and artwork the pensioners have brought back from as far away as Iran, South America or Sri Lanka.
-The annual rental also appears low in comparison with commercial rates: some DKK 40,000 for 73 square metres or DKK 76,000 for 130 square metres.